Damienlee69/agregarr-docs/docs/placeholder-volumes.md

 You first need to mount your volumes in your docker-compose.yml file, replacing the paths to your actual paths (see below).

+It is recommended to use separate folders for placeholder files, and add these to your Plex Library, but not to Radarr/Sonarr.

 ```yaml title="docker-compose.yaml"
 services:
   agregarr: